Microsoft/IntuneDocs.hu-hu/intune/fundamentals/create-custom-role.md

 ---
-title: Egyéni szerepkör létrehozása az Intune-ban
+title: Create a custom role in Intune
-description: Ismerje meg, hogyan hozhat létre egyéni szerepkört a Microsoft Intuneban.
+description: Learn how to create a custom role in Microsoft Intune.
 keywords: ''
 author: ErikjeMS
 ms.author: erikje